 One thing that some fans may not know is that Juliette was a U.S. Olympic Gymnast for 14 years.
 Skills which she used while filming the 1986 film Psycho 3.
 While filming her scene with Jeff Fahey, her character “Red” is thrown out of the Bates Motel.
 Anthony Perkins was to request that a stunt double be used for that scene, but Juliette insisted she perform the stunt.
 According to her interview with www.thepsychomovies.com, it took 2-3 takes to complete that sequence and that was due to her knowlwedge of how to fall properly with her gymnastic training.

 Sadly, it seems as though a bad experience on the film Click: The Calendar Girl Killer, which included problems with unions and the Screen Actors Guild, soured Juliette on the low budget movie business and she began concentrating on commercials and teaching acting.
-Born and raised in South Beach, California she decided to stay close to home and at last researched she is still acting in commercials and teaching acting in Los Angeles.
+Raised in Beverly Hills, California she decided to stay close to home and at last researched she is still acting in commercials and teaching acting in Los Angeles.